I’d like to thank MEElectronics for the review sample.

 Sweet Georgia Brown—This track is downright brilliant on the CC51’s.
 There is impact abound, and the random spots of talking are easily distinguishable.

-I Love Paris—This track focuses on PRaT, and there is copious amounts of PRat, while being warm.
+I Love Paris—This track focuses on PRaT, and there are copious amounts of PRaT, while being warm.

 Flute Concerto In D—The flute is realistic, and every note is distinct